vivek-OZ/sololedger/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "🚀 Feature Request"
-description: Suggest a new feature or improvement
+about: Suggest a new feature or improvement
 title: "[Feature]: "
 labels: ["feature"]
 body: